-One thing I always like to learn about people I interact with, whether it’s for business or just in everyday life, is to learn what their “story” is.
-Everybody has a story obviously, and I think having somebody give you a look behind the curtain of their lives and what motivates them can go a long way to building a strong and long-lasting relationship.
-In the business of recruiting/staffing, this is of the utmost importance.
-Providers get calls and emails all day long, every day, and if I can genuinely ask them to tell me about their “story” and not just shoot resumes and job details back and forth we end up hitting it off and usually we end up doing business together, and long-term.
-As you read further and get to know me better you might relate to my story as we have all experienced loss and hardship- it’s part of living whether we like it or not.
-And you’ll hopefully find me to be the kind of honest and hardworking guy to work with and represent you on your next job assignment.
+One thing I always like to learn about people I interact with, whether it’s for work or just everyday life, is to learn what their “story” is.
+Everybody has a story, and I think when somebody gives you a look behind the curtain of their lives and what motivates them, it can go a long way to building a strong and long-lasting relationship.
+In my business of recruiting/staffing, this is of the utmost importance.
+Doctors and Nurses get calls and emails all day long, every day, so if I can genuinely ask them to tell me their “story” and not just shoot resumes and job details back and forth, we end up hitting it off and usually we end up working together for a long-time.
+As you read this and get to know me better you might relate to my story as we have all experienced loss and hardship- it’s part of living whether we like it or not.
+And you will hopefully find me to be the kind of honest and hardworking guy that you want to work with and represent you on your next job assignment.

-Sometimes it’s hard to answer as I have been lucky to live a relatively normal and great life with loving and supportive family that encouraged me to leave my hometown of Everett, WA after high school and move to Arizona for college.
-I wasn’t running from anything at all, but I was eighteen and I wanted an adventure.
+Sometimes it’s hard to answer as I am lucky to live a relatively normal and great life with loving and supportive family that encouraged me to leave my hometown of Everett, Washington after high school and move to Arizona for college.
+I was not running from anything, but I was eighteen and I wanted an adventure on my own.
 To find myself and see what else was out there beyond the suburbs of Seattle.
-While sad for all of us, they knew it was best for me to challenge myself and learn about the world on my own, so-to-speak.
-My parents probably didn’t know then that 17 years later I would still live in Arizona and now, so do they!
-I have an incredible wife, Jen, who is my best friend and motivates me to be a better person every day.
-Her unwavering passion for people and causes, and her support for my goals and wants is something I wish everybody could experience.
-I have two beautiful and amazing sons that I am blessed to be their dad and hopefully to send-off into the world someday like my parents did for me.
-Bobby, my oldest who is four, and Everett, my youngest who is almost two, are the goofiest and kindest little boys and bring great joy to my life, while also bringing some unwanted gray hairs too!
+While sad for all of us, my parents knew it was best for me to challenge myself and learn about the world on my own.
+My parents probably did not know then that 20 years later I would still live in Arizona and now, so do they!
+I have an incredible wife, Jen, who is my best friend and motivates me to be a better person each day.
+Her unwavering passion for people and causes, and her support for my goals is something I wish everybody could experience.
+I have two beautiful and amazing sons that I am blessed to be their dad and hopefully can send off into the world someday like my parents did for me.
+Bobby, my oldest who is seven, and Everett, my youngest who is four, are the goofiest and sweetest little boys and bring great joy to my life, while also bringing some unwanted gray hairs too!
 And that’s what it comes down to as far as what my “story” is.
 My family is my story, especially events that happened in 2012 that changed my life forever and gave me a common bond with healthcare providers.
 It’s a bond that opened my eyes and my heart to what caregivers accomplish every single day.

 As our lives were somewhat calming down around Christmas 2012, we were dealt another blow.
-My wife experienced early labor complications and 9 weeks premature, here came our little Bobby, all 4 lbs 4 ounces of him, destined to spend his first few days on a ventilator unit and his first 5 weeks in this world in the NICU of St. Joe’s Hospital in Phoenix.
+My wife experienced early labor complications and 9 weeks premature, here came our little Bobby, all 4 lbs 4 ounces of him, destined to spend his first few days on a ventilator and his first 5 weeks in the NICU of St. Joe’s Hospital in Phoenix.
 My wife and I were at his side every day, driving the 30 minutes each way to the hospital after work and staying late into the nights.
 While it was the scariest and most uncertain of times, Bobby’s early arrival ended up being a blessing in disguise.
 It gave my wife and her mom a chance to visit each day by his crib and learn from the wonderful NICU physicians and nursing staff about what we needed to do as new parents.
-Over time, Bobby grew stronger and healthier, and eventually we brought him home from the hospital.
+Over time, Bobby grew stronger and healthier, and eventually, we brought him home from the hospital.
 I still remember driving about 15 MPH down the freeway during rush-hour traffic much to the annoyance of my fellow commuters!
-Today, he is a beautiful and talented boy that I can see his independent spirit constantly and I know he’ll overcome anything life throws at him because he entered this world overcoming grave obstacles from his first breath.
-Jen and I were and still are truly blessed for Bobby and his brother, Everett, and from their births and early years we have learned so much from the nurses, pediatricians, and other care givers we have seen.
-I am sure you can relate to a similar experience and hopefully you have a special connection to the men and women that care for lives every day.
-Perhaps you are one of those people and hopefully you know that you do make an impact, even if you don’t realize it.
+Today, Bobby is a beautiful and talented boy that I can see his independent spirit constantly and I know he will overcome anything life throws at him because he entered this world overcoming grave obstacles from his first breath.
+Jen and I were and still are, truly blessed for Bobby and his brother, Everett, and from their births and early years, we have learned so much from the nurses, pediatricians, and other caregivers we have seen.
+I am sure you can relate to a similar experience and hope you have a special connection to the men and women that care for lives every day.
+Perhaps you are one of those people and hopefully, you know that you do make an impact, even if you don’t realize it.

 So, in a long-winded look behind the curtain of my life, this is my story.
 I am just a regular guy that works hard to support my amazing family and to be the best son, husband, dad, and recruiter that I can be.
-I love sports, especially football, and especially the Seahawks (no bandwagons here as it’s been 35 years of crazy fandom).
+I love sports, especially football, and especially the Seahawks (no bandwagons here as it has been 38 years of crazy fandom).
 My wife hates Sundays in the fall; I love them!
-You can call me the “Football Fan and Family Man” and I think that’s a nice summary about me.
+You can call me the “Football Fan and Family Man” and I think that’s a nice summary of me.
 I love many types of music, comedy, history, and really, I just love learning.
 I love learning about people’s stories.
 And now hopefully, you know my story, which honestly, I am still “writing” every day.
-If you care to add to it, give me a call at 480-719-7257 or email me at email@example.com and let’s talk.
-Here’s to a healthy 2017 for all of us – both mentally and physically – and to continued growth and learning along the way!
+If you care to add to it, give me a call at 480-719-7257 or email me at email@example.com and let’s chat!